 It all starts by soaking the chickpeas overnight.
-When I did my first tests I went with large garbanzo bean, but due to their size, the white mold had trouble growing, especially on the inside because of too much empty space between the chickpeas.
+When I did my first tests, I went with large garbanzo beans, but due to their size, the white mold had trouble growing, especially on the inside, because of too much empty space between the chickpeas.
 It results in a tempeh that is not super compact and crumbles very easily.
 So I recommend using the smallest chickpeas you can find, or read the note at the end of the recipe if you plan to use garbanzo beans.
-I guess split chickpeas will work too, just reduce the cooking time.
+I guess split chickpeas will work, too.
+Just reduce the cooking time.

-Once your chickpeas are perfectly cooked, you will have to let it drain for 30 minutes.
+Once your chickpeas are perfectly cooked, you will have to let them drain for 30 minutes.
 For optimal growth of the mold, the chickpeas must not be too moist.

 After 30 minutes, if they are still a bit moist, use a paper towel to absorb excess water.
-Transfer the cooked chickpeas to a large bowl, stir in the white vinegar and mix until well distributed.
-The vinegar will help in stopping the development of possible bad molds or bacterias.
+Transfer the cooked chickpeas to a large bowl, stir in the white vinegar, and mix until well distributed.
+The vinegar will help stop the development of possible bad molds or bacteria.

-The last step is to stir in the tempeh starter and mix well to make sure it is uniformly distributed.
-Once this is done you transfer them to a transparent plastic bag.
-I used a freezer bag but any food-safe plastic bag will work.
-It’s important to perforate the plastic bag with a skewer (or a chopstick) to allow for air circulation, otherwise, the mold won’t grow.
+The last step is to stir in the tempeh starter and mix well to ensure it is uniformly distributed.
+Once this is done, you transfer them to a transparent plastic bag.
+I used a freezer bag, but any food-safe plastic bag would work.
+It’s important to perforate the plastic bag with a skewer (or a chopstick) to allow for air circulation.
+Otherwise, the mold won’t grow.
 Alternatively, you can use a perforated plastic container or Tupperware.

 Just like soy tempeh!
-If you want a milder taste and firmer texture I recommend steaming it for 20 minutes before using in recipes, this is not mandatory though.
+If you want a milder taste and firmer texture, I recommend steaming it for 20 minutes before using it in recipes.
+This is not mandatory, though.
 Here is how you can cook tempeh:

 Let me know in the comments if you try this recipe!